F1r3w477/my-tutorials/Valheim Dedicated VPS - HyperExpert/README.md

 ```
 Type `quit` and hit enter/return

+Next enter `sudo su - steam` to sign in as the steam account

+Next you need to type `cd valheim` to get to the server folder

 Now you are done!
 Verify that your `start_server.sh` file still look right.
-If it doesn't you can update it or upload the backup you saved.
+(You can do `nano start_server.sh`) If it doesn't look right, you can update it or upload the backup you saved.

 Now you can start your server by doing `./start_server.sh`